maxh/maxheinritz.com/_posts/2025-02-03-touchy-tetchy-testy.md

 How deep is this coincidence?
 Do they come from the same origin?
 Maybe.

-- Touchy - Perhaps derived from tetchy in combination with sensations of touch [etymonline](https://www.etymonline.com/word/touchy).
+- Touchy - Perhaps derived from tetchy in combination with sensations of touch. ([etymonline](https://www.etymonline.com/word/touchy))
-- Tetchy - Perhaps from Middle English tatch "a mark, quality," derived via Old French from Vulgar Latin *tecca, from a Germanic source akin to Old English tacen. [etymonline](https://www.etymonline.com/word/tetchy)
+- Tetchy - Perhaps from Middle English tatch "a mark, quality," derived via Old French from Vulgar Latin *tecca, from a Germanic source akin to Old English tacen. ([etymonline](https://www.etymonline.com/word/tetchy))
 - Testy - Comes from Middle English testif (meaning headstrong or impetuous), which likely derives from Old French testu (meaning stubborn or strong-willed).
-This, in turn, comes from teste (head), from Latin testa (pot or shell, metaphorically meaning head). [etymonline](https://www.etymonline.com/search?q=testy)
+This, in turn, comes from teste (head), from Latin testa (pot or shell, metaphorically meaning head). ([etymonline](https://www.etymonline.com/search?q=testy))

 TIL.
 Perhaps someday "techie" will join this cluster.